 The Court’s decision is troubling in that it calls into question the scope of the protection seemingly afforded landowners by the RUA.
 It will be interesting to see if the Defendant landowner seeks review of the matter by the Michigan Supreme Court.

-At Seglund Gabe Pawlak Groth & Kelley, PLC, our real estate attorneys are experienced in litigation involving all aspects of the ownership of real property, both at the trial and appellate levels.
+At Seglund Gabe Pawlak & Groth, PLC, our real estate attorneys are experienced in litigation involving all aspects of the ownership of real property, both at the trial and appellate levels.
 Contact us if you find yourself needing to consult with or retain an experienced real estate attorney.

 Wixom, MI 48393